How to Avoid Arguments During a Renovation

 Oftentimes, the client’s wishlist doesn’t match their budget.
 So you’ll need to discuss with your partner how much you’re willing to spend to get what you want.
 Anticipate making some concessions.
 If you have your priorities laid out ahead of time as discussed earlier, it’s a lot easier to make quick financial decisions when you're in the midst of the design process or troubleshooting an unforeseen issue during construction.

 Our design process is set up so that our presentations are holistic—they include all the visuals AND interior product pricing.
 That makes it a lot easier for our clients to make informed decisions.
-We can start with the wishlist (which is almost always over budget), but that allows you to see the potential of the spaces and step it back from a budget standpoint during refinement.
+We can start with the wishlist (which is almost always over budget), but that allows you to see the potential of the spaces and step it back from a budget standpoint during a round of refinement.

 If you ultimately decide that some wishlist items just aren’t feasible from a financial standpoint, then the design and scope will need to get scaled back.
 It’s not the end of the world, and it’s better you do that now than in the middle of construction.

 If it’s within your budget, I highly recommend living somewhere else during a major renovation.
 Especially if you’re renovating multiple rooms, the only full bathroom, or if there are children and/or pets living in the home.
 Depending on the scope of work and the size of the home or building, construction can heavily intrude on your day to day and some homeowners can’t handle the stress.
-Construction is loud, messy and has the potential to feel very invasive.
+Construction is loud, messy, and has the potential to feel very invasive.

 If living elsewhere during the entire renovation isn’t feasible, consider staying with family, at a hotel, or taking a vacation at least during demolition and framing.
 Those phases of the project tend to be the loudest and most stressful.
 If you’re getting a full bathroom renovated and it’s the only one in the home, you’ll need to stay somewhere else.
-A typical bathroom renovation takes about 6-8 weeks to complete.
+For reference, a typical bathroom renovation takes about 6-8 weeks to complete.

 It Takes Practice